 Third and Fourth Stanza

-This pair of stanzas steps away from the happiness that is noted in the first two stanzas where this “date” between the “two people” is concerned.
+These stanzas of ‘Meeting Point’ steps away from the happiness that is noted in the first two stanzas where this “date” between the “two people” is concerned.
 Whereas the previous lines indicate that the “two” were enjoying one another’s company, the newest information shows a great distance between them that is represented through the statement that “camels crossed miles of sand [t]hat stretched around the cups and plates.”
 What this infers is that the two were so divided at this point, whether from an argument or a lessened level of connection, that there might as well have been a “desert” between them at their table.
 Likewise, “[t]he bell was silent in the air,” which could reflect an awkward quiet between them or provide the notion that a happy play of “music” from romance had faded.

 Still, the two were in this situation together.
 This is revealed through the continued prospect of repeated lines at the beginnings and endings of stanzas as well as the notion that the “flower” was “[a] brazen calyx of no noise.”
 Since a “calyx” is part of the “flower” that encloses the bud, this word choice once more mirrors togetherness.

 At this point, as well, the “stars and dates” did not seem as enchanting since they were “portion[ed] out,” like they needed to be forced or penciled in like a chore.
 Still, the couple “planned” and continued on.